-Together with my girlfriend Axelle, I went on an adventurous trip to Iceland.
-Rather than writing down every detail of our trip, I’ll just let my photos tell you the story.
+Went on an adventurous trip to Iceland.
+Rather than writing down every detail of the trip, I’ll just let my photos tell you the story.

 The continental border between the North American and Eurasian plates.
 If you look closely, you can see people in the back between the two plates, they give a sense of scale.